paranoid-porygon/paranoid-porygon.github.io/_posts/published/2025-08-21-homelab_part00.md

 After putting this thing together and using it for around two weeks playing a variety of old and new single- and multi-player games designed for Windows, I have to say that my expectations were vastly exceeded.
 I could not believe how well games run on it, or how the Bazzite team packed everything you need, and nothing more, to play games on Linux.
 It is an utterly phenomenal experience, and since my gaming PC was the final Windows holdout, Bazzite allowed me to finally make the full pivot to Linux on all my bare metal machines.

 ### Dell Poweredge T420

+**Purchased Condition:** original unit was a used gift from my old boss; NAS HDDs were refurbs; VM SSDs were new; OS drives were new; additional drive sleds were new; upgraded RAM was refurb (I think)

 The progenitor of this homelab project features two CPU sockets and support for up to 392Gb of RAM, two redundant power supplies, two ethernet controllers supporting 1Gbe speed, 16 hot swappable 2.5" drive bays attached to a RAID controller and two more internal SATA headers.
 All of that to me screamed "hypervisor".
 This thing was meant to host VMs.